 Similar to risotto, rice pilaf is simply a method that allows you to get a creamy distinctive rice texture that makes a delicious side dish to cauliflower steaks, portobello steaks, or a variety of other plant-based proteins.

-Rice pilaf requires long grain rice such as jasmine or basmati.
+- Rice – Rice pilaf requires long grain rice such as jasmine or basmati.
 I prefer using brown rice because it has more protein and is much lower on the glycemic index than white rice.
 Brown rice also has great benefits such as being anti-inflammatory and high in important minerals such as magnesium and manganese.
 However, if you prefer white rice, feel free to use it.
 Note: white rice will take half the cooking time as brown.

 Oil vs. Butter